Say2L/FSHNet/README.md

 - [25-06-04] Release the [arXiv]((https://arxiv.org/abs/2506.03714)) version.
 - [25-06-07] Release the code on Waymo Open dataset.
 - [25-07-02] Release the config and code on the nuScenes dataset.
+- [25-08-24] Release the config and code on the Argoverse2 dataset.

 ## Main results